zoli333/Weight-Normalization/README.md

 This way I wanted to force the neural network to go with the initialized parameters at the first step, which I hoped catches the important features of the training set (by setting the parameters g,b...), and then see what it can do when other, now reshuffled batch of images are coming.
 Or in other words, can the initialization part catch the most important features from the training set by setting the parameters to these batches of images in the initialization pahse, and then training the parameters further with respect to the initialized parameters?
 Mathematically speaking: could the parameters be depend on x, so g(x),b(x),V(x) could this be learned?

 I haven't tested out this yet completely.
-But when I was running the code with and without initialization when not reshuffling the data after initialization, I got the same losses (because of the seed was set, I could make a comparison between these two cases).
-But when I reshuffled the data after initialization the loss was smaller than before, and it seemed to me it learned faster this way.
+But when I was running the code with Weight Normalization and with and without initialization when not reshuffling the data after initialization, I got the same losses (because of the seed was set, I could make a comparison between these two cases).
+But when I reshuffled the data after initialization the loss was smaller than before with initialization, and it seemed to me it learned faster this way.